Please Don’t Leave Me! The Fear Of Abandonment

-See, codependency and the fear of abandonment go hand in hand.
-While not everyone struggling with codependency has a fear of abandonment, it is likely that those who have a fear of abandonment are hand in hand with codependency on some level.
+See, codependency (or Anxious-Preoccupied Attachment Style) and the fear of abandonment go hand in hand.
+While not everyone struggling with codependency has a fear of abandonment, it is likely that those who have a fear of abandonment are struggling with codependency on some level.

 If you fear being abandoned, you are probably doing a more than wonderful job caretaking and people-pleasing those around you in an attempt to keep them happy – so they won’t leave you.